calebclayreagor/DELAY/README.md

                   --max_epochs 100
 ```

-### Using a finetuned model to make predictions on dataset TF-target pairs of interest (Step 2)
+### 2. Using a finetuned model to make predictions on dataset TF-target pairs of interest

 ```
 python Network.py --do_training False \